 Deep Dive: Breaking down your Expensify bill

 Here's a typical Expensify billing receipt.
-This example is for May's usage, billed in June:
+This example is for June's usage, billed in July:

-The top of the receipt details the number of users that you've either committed to, or that were active during the month, whichever is higher and what the current price for one of those users is.
-Between June 2020 and May 2021, Expensify's pricing is ramping up.
+- The first line at the top of the receipt details the number of users that you've either committed to, or that were active during the month, whichever is higher and what the current price for one of those users is.

-The next line shows the Expensify Card discount you're due, based on the activity of Expensify Cards on your paid policies in the last month.
-You'll want this to be as high as possible, maxing out at 25%!*
+- The third line shows the Expensify Card discount you're due, based on the activity of Expensify Cards on your paid policies in the last month.
+You'll want this to be as high as possible!

 Note: If you are due any discounts due to a promo-code or freebie credits, you will see a section detailing this sub-total as well.